The Vector Method

 You Already Know Something Isn't Right

-The AI initiatives that keep stalling.
-The vendor pitches that all sound the same.
-The internal debates that go in circles.
+The AI projects that keep stalling.
+The options that start to blur together.
+The debates that go in circles.
 Let's cut through it.